Wake Forest's Matthew Marsh hitting his stride in his sophomore season

 Marsh played sparingly as a freshman last season seeing action in 13 games and playing only 80 minutes.
 He averaged just 6.2 minutes per game along with 2.8 points and 1.6 rebounds.

-This season he’s played in eight games so far and has made four starts averaging 19.5 minutes a game.
-His scoring average is 6.9 points per game and he’s pulling down 4.9 rebounds a game.
+This season he’s played in eight games and has made four starts, averaging 19.5 minutes a game.
+His scoring average is 6.9 points per game and he’s pulling down 4.9 rebounds.

 One thing he does need to work on now that he’s seeing extended playing time is his free throw shooting.
 He’s just 5 of 16 from the line which is a Shaq-like 31%.

-“I feel like it’s been a combination of things,” Marsh said about his improvement.
-“Just the ap-plication of what I need to do and what I did last year and the way our conditioning went this summer was a big part as well.”
+“I feel like it’s been a combination of things,” Marsh said.
+“Just the application of what I need to do and what I did last year and the way our conditioning went this summer was a big part as well.”

 With his conditioning a lot better, thanks to the work with Mike Starke, the strength and conditioning coach for the basketball program, Marsh can stay on the court for long stretches and get up and down the court with ease.